 A Chavez for here and now

 From my 2014 blog The Considerate Omnivore...
 For many migrant farmworkers, things haven’t changed much since the 1970s when the legendary activist Cesar Chavez co-founded, with Dolores Huerta, the union known today as the United Farm Workers.
-Today in North Carolina and surrounding states, the people working one of the most dangerous jobs in America … Continue reading A Chavez for here and now
+Today in North Carolina and surrounding states, some of the people working one of the most dangerous jobs … Continue reading A Chavez for here and now

 These vecinos are more than just neighbors